USSSA Fastpitch Background Check Process HERE

 The tentative dates of the Fall Schedule are posted here.
 Please check back often for additions, subtractions or changes.

-If you are interested in hosting a tournament in the upcoming 2014 season, please contact Gordon Patterson, Stephen Schiller, Lisa Walt, Mike Via, Jerry Clipse, Vince Tucker, Ralph Calderon, Peter Dorazio, or Rick Terry.
+If you are interested in hosting a tournament in the upcoming Fall 2014 season, please contact Gordon Patterson, Stephen Schiller, Lisa Walt, Mike Via, Jerry Clipse, Vince Tucker, Ralph Calderon, or Peter Dorazio.